 Cost of living in Marseille

 Marseille is an international, port city in France.
-Given its location, it is perfect for international business as well as enjoying the relaxed lifestyle of a coastal resort city.
+Given its location, it is perfect for international business and enjoying the relaxed lifestyle of a coastal resort city.

 Needless to say, the sandy beaches are an attraction for many expats.
 Compared to Paris’s living costs, the cost of living in Marseille is also more affordable.